Help us to look after this special place

-The main group of estate volunteers meet every Friday, some chose to come in on other days.
+The main group of estate volunteers meet on Fridays, some chose to come in on other days.
 They work on a range of interesting tasks from gardening to clearing Rhododendrons to making pathways and helping with events.
 You need to be fairly fit and enjoy working outdoors.

 We offer varied guided walks, throughout the year, ranging from history of the park to archaeology and wildlife.
 Could you act as a guide or help visitors on the walks?
 You don't need to have an in-depth knowledge, most of us learn from listening to the guide.

-Rob Coleman, our Learning Leader, is always looking for volunteers to help with our Forest School and school visits.
+Rob Coleman, our Learning Leader, has a team of volunteers to help with our Forest School and school visits.
 We can help stimulate children’s learning with a fun and enlightening day out in the park.